pyscal/pyscal/docs/source/example_clustering.rst

 There are 202 solid atoms in the system.
 In order to visualise in Ovito, we need to first write it out to a trajectory file.
 This can be done with the help of :func:`~pyscal.core.System.to_file` method of System.
-This method can help to save any attribute of the atom or ant Steinhardt parameter value.
+This method can help to save any attribute of the atom or any Steinhardt parameter value.

 .. code:: python

     sys.to_file('sys.solid.dat', custom = ['solid'])

-We can now visualise this file in Ovito.
+We can now visualize this file in Ovito.
 After opening the file in Ovito, the modifier `compute property <https://ovito.org/manual/particles.modifiers.compute_property.html>`__ can be selected.
 The ``Output property`` should be ``selection`` and in